-How do you know if you have Thanatophobia?
+How do you know if you have this?

 People who experience thanatophobia have an excessive (and abnormal) fear of death and dying.
 It's normal to have some anxiety or concerns about the subject of death.
 However, if worrying about death or dying is consuming your life -- this may be a sign of thanatophobia.
 Speak with a licensed therapist for an assessment and treatment options.

 The first step to ridding yourself of thanatophobia is to be honest with yourself about what you're feeling.
-If you find that fear of death and dying is taking over your life, the best thing that you can do is to seek counseling from a licensed professional.
-A licensed therapist can help you to identify where your fear of death began and develop strategies for overcoming your fears through psychotherapy.
+If you find that fear of dying is taking over your life, the best thing that you can do is to seek counseling from a licensed professional.
+A licensed therapist can help you to identify where your fear began and develop strategies for overcoming your fears through psychotherapy.

 Many people fear the unknown -- especially death.
 It's only when this fear becomes all-consuming that death anxiety or thanatophobia can develop into more problematic concerns.
 Counseling can help people with an abnormally high fear of death to learn coping skills and a healthy attitude about death and dying.

 Fear of death is called thanatophobia.
 Thanatophobia can be defined as an abnormal and excessive fear or preoccupation with death and dying.

 Thanatophobia is more common in younger people than in the elderly who have developed a different perspective on death and dying.
 While having some concerns of fears about death and dying is natural, an excessive preoccupation with the subject can be a sign of a larger issue.

 The fear of death is something that most people fear every once in a while, but some people, especially those who have a generalized anxiety disorder, have some form of death anxiety.
 Some factors can lead to making your death anxiety worse, such as: